 Therefore, when you request and spend 1 credit on a verified email in Apollo, you can be sure of 2 important points:

-- Apollo can provide greater email coverage for contacts in comparison to third-party email verification services because we do not eliminate a valid email just because it belongs to a catch-all domain.
+- Apollo can provide greater email coverage for contacts vs. third-party email verification services because we do not eliminate a valid email just because it belongs to a catch-all domain.

 - Apollo has gathered ample evidence that the email does exist and will reach an actual person's inbox